TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    <blog:gravatar emailAddress="username@example.com" />

-See :ref:`importing-namespaces-globally` for information how to import namespaces globally.
+See :ref:`global-namespace-import` for information how to import namespaces globally.

 .. _now-implementing: